Fida

-Fida (translation: Infatuated) is a 2004 Indian romantic thriller film released on 20 August 2004.
-The film is directed by Ken Ghosh and stars Fardeen Khan, Kareena Kapoor and Shahid Kapoor.
-The film was a box office bomb.
+Fida (translation: Infatuated) is a 2004 Indian Hindi-language romantic action thriller film directed by Ken Ghosh, starring Fardeen Khan, Kareena Kapoor, Shahid Kapoor and Akhilendra Mishra.
+The film was released on 20 August 2004.

 Plot

-Somebody empties the bank accounts of many people, including Babu Anna, an underworld don, via an Internet theft.
+The film starts with someone emptying the bank accounts of many people, including Babu Anna, an underworld don, via an Internet theft.
 The police are clueless about the robber, and Anna wants revenge.
+Desperately wanting his money back, Anna assigns his men to find that hacker.

-In another story, Jai Malhotra lives with his best friend, Sonia.
-He meets Neha Mehra and falls in love with her instantly.
-At first, Neha rejects Jai, causing him to attempt suicide.
+The film then shifts to a young man named Jai Malhotra who lives with his best friend, Sonia.
+One day he sees a woman named Neha Mehra and falls madly in love with her instantly.
+At first, Neha rejects Jai's advances and this causes him to attempt suicide and prior to that he carves "I love you Neha" on his hand with a knife.
 After Sonia chastises Neha regarding Jai's actions, she then falls for him too.
+Sonia, who’s secretly in love with Jai, becomes heartbroken and leaves for London to see the suitors for her marriage.

 One day, Jai sees Neha trying to hang herself after getting a phone call.
-She tells him that her dead father owed a huge amount of money to Babu Anna's underworld.
+She tells him that her deceased father owed a huge amount of money to Babu Anna's underworld.
 To repay the amount, he became part of a gang of hackers who were responsible for Internet thefts.
 After his death, Babu's Anna underworld began pursuing Neha to recover the money.
 Jai and Neha try to sell their apartments to get enough money, to no avail.
 A visit from a client leads Jai to consider robbing a bank to get the necessary money.
 At a bank, Jai spots a rich man named Vikram Singh withdrawing a huge sum of money and instead decides to steal from him.
-However, Vikram catches Jai during his attempts to break into his house.
+However, Vikram catches Jai during his attempt to break into his house.

 Instead of reporting Jai to the police, Vikram demands an explanation for his actions.
 Upon learning the whole story, Vikram reveals that he is the hacker behind the internet thefts but agrees to help Jai.
 In return, Jai has to take the blame for the thefts.
-Jai agrees, gives the money to Neha and turns himself in.
-Jai is escorted by police to be introduced for the trial, but Anna has his men intercept them to kidnap Jai.
-A shootout results between the gang and police as Jai is able to escape and runs to Neha's apartment, only to find both Neha and Vikram waiting for him.
+Jai agrees, gives the money to Neha, and turns himself in.
+Jai is escorted by police for the trial, but Anna has his men intercept them to kidnap Jai.
+A shootout ensues between the gang and police as Jai is able to escape and runs to Neha's apartment, only to find both Neha and Vikram together in the shower.
 He is horrified to learn that they conspired against him to steal all the money, and Neha's love was just a ruse to con him to take a fall.